 Price: Starts at $9,995

 BlueCat Networks' Adonis 1000 appliance bundles DNS and DHCP into an enterprise-class appliance for the centralized secure operation of network addressing.
-Featuring rock-solid security
+Featuring rock-solid security and terrific management capabilities, this device quickly tames networks' ragtag patchwork of DNS and DHCP services, regardless of enterprise size.

 Placing DNS and DHCP services on a single hardened appliance minimizes maintenance and centralizes administration.
 Instead of having to keep track of new threats associated with the OS, BIND and DHCP, it's all amalgamated into a single system.